RafaFT/100-days-of-code/r1-log.md

 * Did a little of everything; Solved a couple of [HackerRank](https://www.hackerrank.com/rafael_ftrad) exercises, (informally) fixed a bug on [financial indices project](https://github.com/RafaFT/financial_indices), which was extending ipca values incorrectly and played a little with the MTG API.

+### R1D32 - 2019/06/22
+* Did a couple of exercises and flirted with magic a little more.